PanaitStelian/-proiectGit/manual_testing_jira_temu.md

 <h5> Tests in scope: </h5>

 Ten tests have been implemented, which target the main functionalities related to:
--positive test such as logging into your account with valid data -negative testing such as logging into the account with invalid data -logging into an existing account when we have certain security breaches enabled, such as logging into the account when the 2FA option is enabled
+-positive test such as logging into your account with valid data.<br>
+-negative testing such as logging into the account with invalid data.<br>
+-logging into an existing account when we have certain security breaches enabled, such as logging into the account when the 2FA option is enabled. <br>

-Functionalities aimed at the user's interaction with the platform for the purpose of placing orders, such as adding a payment method, but also adding the delivery address
+Functionalities aimed at the user's interaction with the platform for the purpose of placing orders, such as adding a payment method, but also adding the delivery address.<br>
-For the purpose of testing we used the web version of the temu platform available for windows I mention that the web version of the platform used is responsive in terms of: performance, design but also user interactions
+For the purpose of testing we used the web version of the temu platform available for windows. <br>
+I mention that the web version of the platform used is responsive in terms of: performance, design but also user interactions. <br>

 <h5>Tests not in scope: </h5>